NathanielInman/credential-broker/README.md

 ## Benefits & Reasoning
   - Devops shouldn't implicitly have access to all secrets
     - Just because an employee has access to the infrastructure doesn't mean they have a need-to-know.
 To view access types, you can jump to [the types of access section](#types-of-access)
+  - You can attach **TTL**'s to secrets if it's mission critical from them to disappear after a certain point
   - Just because a user has access to one application doesn't mean they have access to all it's data
-    - Data can be scoped to a need-to-know
+    - Data can be scoped to a **need-to-know**
-  - No knowledge of a language or configuration structure is required, just a few intuitive commands
+  - No knowledge of a language or configuration structure is required, just a **few intuitive commands**
-  - Adding, removing and changing secrets should be faster than unvaulting & editing playbooks
+  - Adding, removing and changing secrets should be **faster** than unvaulting & editing playbooks
   - The responsibility of adding and removing secrets can be managed by organizational structure
     - Just because a developer has access to the secrets to run an application doesn't mean they have access to changing, adding or removing additional secrets
   - The system can be used to store non-sensitive information
-  - There are default strategies in place to ever prevent data loss or access issues when employees leave.
+  - There are default strategies in place to ever **prevent data loss** or access issues when employees leave.
     - For more information on the strategies you can jump to [the abandonment section.](#abandonment)

 ## Introduction